shiroco/CP2K-GRRM/README.md

 2. Prepare template for CP2K input

-A template for CP2K input files is additionally needed to prepare and the file name (e.g., cp2k.tmp) has to be specified in the GRRM input file.
+A template for CP2K input files is necessary.
+The file name (e.g., cp2k.tmp) has to be specified in the GRRM input file (see above).
 Geometry data of the template is replaced with that from GRRM-output.